Gopala Bhatta Goswami

-Gopala Bhatta Goswami (1503–1578) is one of the foremost disciples of the Vaishnava saint, Chaitanya Mahaprabhu, and a historical figure in the Gaudiya Vaishnava school of Hinduism.
+Gopala Bhatta Goswami (1503–1578) is one of the foremost disciples of the Vaishnava saint, Sri Chaitanya Mahaprabhu, and a historical figure in the Gaudiya Vaishnava school of Hinduism.
 He was part of a group of Vaishnava devotees known collectively as the Six Goswamis of Vrindavan, who were influential in establishing the philosophical basis of the Gaudiya tradition in formalised writings.

 Background

 Born in a Sri Vaishnava family from the Tamil Iyengar community of Sriangam, and the son of Venkatta Bhatta, Gopala Bhatta Goswami was a devotee of Lakshmi Narayana.
 According to biographies such as the Bhakti Ratnakara, Gopala Bhatta's first meeting with Chaitanya Mahaprabhu was in 1510, during Mahaprabhu's tour of South India.
 Although he was a youth, he was given the opportunity to meet with Chaitanya and serve him for serveral months.
 Such was his love for the saint that when Chaitanya Mahaprabhu was about to leave, Gopala Bhatta became upset, and for Gopala Bhatta's sake, Chaitanya then agreed to stay a few more days.

 According to Gaudiya tradition, it was during this time that Gopala Bhatta had a spiritual vision in which Chaitanya Mahaprabhu revealed himself as an avatar of Krishna.
 In the vision, Krishna then told him that in the town of Vrindavan, he would meet with two devotees, namely Rupa Goswami and Sanatana Goswami, who would instruct him in the finer details of devotional service (bhakti).

 When Gopala Bhatta awoke from the experience, he wanted to leave for Vrindavan at once.
 However Chaitanya Mahaprabhu told him to stay and serve his parents.
 After Chaitanya's departure, Gopal Bhatta took guidance from his uncle Prabhodananda Sarasvati.
-Gopal Bhatta took care of his parents into their old age, and then after they died he then traveled to Vrindavana.
+Gopal Bhatta took care of his parents into their old age, and after they died, he then travelled to Vrindavana.
 There he met Rupa and Sanatana who accepted him as a brother.
 Gopal Bhatta later helped Sanatana compile the book Hari Bhakti Vilasa.